 - ½ tsp salt, if using unsalted butter

 - 2 and ¼ tsp active dry yeast

 - ½ cup milk plus more for kneading

 - Glaze: 4 tbsps powdered sugar + 1 tbsp milk

 - Cinnamon sugar: 1 tsp cinnamon + 3 tsps powdered sugar

 - Warm the milk in a small bowl.
 It should be just hot enough that you can dip a finger in comfortably.
 Stir in the yeast and 1 tbsp sugar.
 Cover the bowl and set aside for 5 to 10 minutes for the yeast to activate and turn the mixture bubbly and frothy.
 If this doesn't happen, start over with fresh yeast because it is everything in this recipe.

 - In the meantime, sift the flour, baking powder and salt, if using, in a large mixing bowl.
 Add the remaining 2 tbsps sugar and mix well.

 - Melt the butter, ensuring that it's not super duper hot.
-Make a well in the center of the flour mixture, and pour the butter in, followed by the yeast mixture.
+Make a well in the center of the flour mixture, and pour the butter in, add the vanilla, followed by the yeast mixture.